-Please provide proof of your new address in the form of a utility bill or similar document, dated within the last 3 months for all patients registering who are over 16.
+Please provide proof of address in the form of a utility bill or similar document, dated within the last 3 months for all patients registering who are over 16.
 However, please note, in line with NHS England guidance, if you do not have this information we can still register you here at the Surgery, but we strongly advise in this situation you inform us why you cannot provide this information.

 Your registration will be with the partnership.
 However, you have the right to express a preference for an individual GP.
 You may indicate this on the ‘application to join form’.
 However, please be aware that some of the GPs only work part time and not all of the GPs provide every service you may require.
 Your request, if made, will be entered onto the computer registration template as your preferred doctor.

 For online access to request repeat prescriptions please use one of the following forms:

 If you are ill while away from home or if you are not registered with a doctor but need to see one you can receive emergency treatment from the local GP practice for 14 days.
 After 14 days you will need to register as a temporary or permanent patient.

 You can be registered as a temporary patient for up to three months.
 This will allow you to be on the local practice list and still remain a patient of your permanent GP.
 After three months you will have to re-register as a temporary patient or permanently register with that practice.

 To register as a temporary patient simply contact the local practice you wish to use.
 Practices do not have to accept you as a temporary patient although they do have an obligation to offer emergency treatment.
 You cannot register as a temporary patient at a practice in the town or area where you are already registered.